The Dashboard

 TCP Stream Information

-Each captured traffic entry belongs to a TCP stream, which may include multiple request-response pairs.
-The TCP stream block provides details such as the request-response pair index, node, worker, and TCP stream name.
+Each traffic entry is part of a TCP stream, which may contain multiple request-response pairs.
+The TCP stream panel provides contextual information such as:

 TCP Stream

-The right pane also includes the request-response headers and payload for the captured traffic, presented in a human-readable format.
+The right pane also displays the full headers and payload of each request and response in a human-readable format.

 Traffic Payload